jnaecker/One-Month-Rails/notes/OMR-notes.md

 	git commit -am "Initial commit"

 The `-m` option allows to you add a message.
 The `-a` option tells git to automatically stage deleted to modified files.

+To see if you have files that are modified or staged, run

+	git status

+Suppose we accidentally delete something important.
+To get back the last committed version of the directory, run

+	git add .
+	git checkout -f

+You can checkout a specific file, but the `-f` option just checks out everything.